SphereII/SphereII.Mods/0-SCore/ReadMe.md

 | Scripts | Many Scripts which include new classes.
 References to these scripts would be  ```<className>, SCore```  |

 [ Change Log ]
+Version: 20.0.38

+[ NPC Fixes ]
+	NPCMOD-SP-0072  Hired NPC names disappear from life bars when you enter a vehicle NPCMOD-SP-0076  Limit opening of doors to IsHuman or IsHired NPCMOD-SP-0073  Hired NPC footsteps can be heard when you hop on a bike and travel
+					- Also disable footsteps when flying tags is used NPCMOD-SP-0075  Potentially fixed:  NPCs will get stuck on certain blocks (like trees)

+	Hired NPCs which are ordered to Stay will unload when a chunk is unloaded, and re-load back in.
+	Merged Food Spoilage patch

 Version: 20.0.33.1824